Braided surfaces and their characteristic maps: Introduction

 \section{Introduction}

-The question addressed in the present paper is the description of a particular case of 2-dimensional knots, called braided surfaces, up to fiber preserving isotopy.
-A braided surface over some surface $\Sigma$ is an embedding of a surface $j:S\to \Sigma\times \R^2$, such that the composition
+The question addressed in the present paper is the description of a particular case of 2-dimensional knots, called braided surfaces, up to fiber preserving isotopy. \begin{definition} A {\em braided surface} over some surface $\Sigma$ is an embedding of a surface $j:S\to \Sigma\times \R^2$, such that the composition

 with the first factor projection $p$ is a branched covering.
-The composition $p\circ j$ is called the characteristic map of the braided surface $S$.
-Braided surfaces over the disk were first considered by Viro, Rudolph (see \cite{Rudolph83}) and later extensively studied by Kamada (see e.g. \cite{Kamada,Kamada2}).
-Equivalence classes of braided surfaces are in one-to-one correspondence with a subset of the variety of representations of the punctured surface group into the braid group up to conjugacy and mapping class group action.
+Throughout this paper we only consider {\em locally flat PL} embeddings $j$.
+The composition $p\circ j$ is called the {\em characteristic map} of the braided surface $S$. \end{definition}

+Braided surfaces over the disk were first considered and studied by Viro, Rudolph (see \cite{Rudolph83}) and later extensively studied by Kamada (\cite{Kamada}).
+A comprehensive survey of the subject could be found in the monograph \cite{Kamada2}.
+Braided surfaces over the torus were introduced more recently in \cite{Nakamura}.

+Equivalence classes of braided surfaces are in one-to-one correspondence with a subset of the set of representations of the punctured surface group into the braid group up to conjugacy and mapping class group action.
 Our aim is to give some insight about the structure of such discrete representation varieties.

-A map $S\to \Sigma$ between surfaces is called a 2-prem if it factors as above as $p\circ j$, where $j$ is an embedding and $p$ is the second factor projection $\Sigma\times \R^2\to \Sigma$.
-Whether all generic smooth maps are 2-prems seems widely open.
+\begin{definition} A map $S\to \Sigma$ between surfaces is called a {\em 2-prem} if it factors as above as $p\circ j$, where $j$ is an embedding and $p$ is the second factor projection $\Sigma\times \R^2\to \Sigma$. \end{definition} Whether all generic smooth maps are 2-prems seems widely open.
 We refer to the article \cite{Melikhov} of Melikhov for the state of the art on this question.
 Although branched coverings are not generic the question of whether they are 2-prems seems natural.
 Our first result gives an affirmative answer in the asymptotic range:

-\begin{theorem} There exists some $h_{n,m}$ such that any degree $n$ ramified covering of the surface of genus $g\geq h_{n,m}$ with $m$ branch points occurs as the characteristic map of a braided surface. \end{theorem}
+\begin{theorem} There exists some $h_{n,m}$ such that any degree $n$ ramified covering of the closed orientable surface of genus $g\geq h_{n,m}$ with $m$ branch points occurs as a 2-prem. \end{theorem}

-The key ingredient is the description of the mapping class group orbits on the space of surface group representations onto a finite group by Dunfield and Thurston (see \cite{DT}) in the stable range, i.e. for large genus $g$.
-Their result establishes the classification of these orbits by means of homological (Schur) invariants.
+The key ingredient is the description of the mapping class group orbits on the space of surface group representations onto a finite group in the stable range, i.e. for large genus $g$.
+This was done by Dunfield and Thurston (see \cite{DT}) in the closed case and by Catanese, L\"onne and Perroni (see \cite{CLP2}) in the branched case.
+Their results establish the classification of these orbits by means of some versions of homological Schur invariants.
 Note that the bound $h_{n,m}$ is not explicit.

 The genuine classification of these orbits seems much subtler, see \cite{Lubo} for a survey of this and related questions.
 Livingston provided (\cite{Liv1}) examples of distinct orbits with the same homological Schur invariants.